rubenskx/weather_text_scraping/README.md

-The data is converted to meaningful speech using text-to-sppech library in python with appropriate message.
+The data is converted to meaningful speech using text-to-speech library in python with appropriate message.